JonasFur/Master-Thesis/README.md

 * The "plots" folder entails the plots created
 * The master_thesis.R file entails the used code for the analysis
 * To view the code and corresponding output in a nicely presented environment, download the master_thesis.html file
+* The master_thesis.md shows the code and created figures